osrf/ros2multirobotbook/src/ros2_cli.md

 ^C[INFO] [rclcpp]: signal_handler(signal_value=2)
 ```

-Let's inspect our Bag.
+Now that we collected our data let's inspect our bag file.
+You can introspect

-You can introspect any bag file using the `ros2 bag info` command.
-This
+any bag file using the `ros2 bag info` command.
+This command will list the
-command will list the messages in the bag, the duration of file, and the
-number of messages.
+messages in the bag, the duration of file, and the number of messages.

 ``` {.sourceCode .bash}
 kscottz@ade:~$ ros2 bag info turtle1